Ore Mountains: Tourism

 When several Ore Mountain passes were upgraded into chaussees in the 19th century, and the Upper Ore Mountains were accessed by the railway, tourism began to develop.
 One of the early promoters of tourism in the Ore Mountains was Otto Delitsch.
 In 1907, a memorial was erected to him in Wildenthal.
 In many places mountain inns and observation towers were erected on the highest peaks.
 At that time, skiers used the ridges with their guaranteed snow.
 Today, steam-worked narrow gauge railways dating to that era, such as the Pressnitz Valley Railway, are popular tourist attractions.

 In 1924 the Fichtelberg Cable Car became the first cable car in Germany, and it still takes visitors to the highest mountain in Saxony.
 The Ridgeway (Kammweg) was one of the first long-distance paths to be established.
-This once ran from Hainsberg near Asch over the Ore Mountains, Bohemian Switzerland and the Lusatian Mountains to Sněžka in the Krkonoše.
+This once ran from Hainsberg near Asch over the Ore Mountains, Bohemian Switzerland and the Lusatian Mountains to Sněžka in the Giant Mountains.
 Today there is not only a dense network of trails, but also an extensive cross country skiing network and downhill ski slopes for winter sports.
 The most important ski resort is Oberwiesenthal on the Fichtelberg mountain.
 And the Ore Mountain/Krušné hory Ski Trail is a German-Czech ski mountaineering trail along the entire Ore Mountain crest.